Implementation of RADIUS group authentication on Check Point appliances

 As usual via CLI is this operation 10x faster.
 Just run those two commands:

-To double-check your setup run: radius servers show and radius groups show
+To double-check your setup run: and

 After that login to second node and execute commands as well.